c3lang/c3-web/src/content/docs/Language Common/optionals-essential.md

 ## ⚠️ Optionals affect types and control flow

 ### Optionals in expressions produce Optionals
-Use an Optional anywhere in an expression the resulting expression will be an Optional too.
+If you use an Optional anywhere in an expression, the resulting expression will be an Optional too.
 ```c3
 import std::io;